Aptivi/NitrocidKS/DocGen/wiki/commands/uesh/KS-Command-modman.md

 ### Description

-You can manage all your mods installed in Kernel Simulator by this command.
+You can manage all your mods installed in Nitrocid KS by this command.
 It allows you to stop, start, reload, get info, and list all your mods.

 ### Command usage